Royals vs. Orioles Player Props Betting Odds

-Adley Rutschman is one of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).
+Player prop bet options for Adley Rutschman, Bobby Witt Jr. and others are available when the Baltimore Orioles host the Kansas City Royals at Oriole Park at Camden Yards on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!